gordonguthrie/TheManual/docs/chapter1/introduction.md

+# Chapter 1

-# The Manual - Writing Super Collider Synthesisers For Sonic Pi
+## The Manual - Writing Super Collider Synthesisers For Sonic Pi

 This is a manual about learning to write Super Collider synthesisers for use in Sonic Pi.

+**It assumes that you already know how to use Sonic PI.**

 All the synths you are used to calling in Sonic Pi are implemented in Super Collider (actually the legacy ones are implemented in a different one.